zuzk/suzpack/README.md

 - Did a bunch more little stuff that I'm not gonna bother typing up lol

 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁⠀⠀
-⠀⠀⠀⠀⠀⠀⠀⠀**Here's a list of some (a small percentage) of the features that suzpack adds to the game.**
+⠀⠀⠀⠀⠀⠀⠀⠀**Here's a list of some (a small percentage) of the features that suzpack adds to the game** ▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔
-▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔▔

 -Low fire and shields for better visibility.